gabetucker2/gostack/README.md

  Executing `go run executive/executive.go` in a terminal in the main directory, or executing `go run .` in the executive directory, will run whichever file(s) are called by `executive.go`.

+ **Generalized Functions** refer to functions that have a `findType` and `findData` parameter, meaning they perform a search through the stack for upon where to act.

  <h2>Naming</h2>

  * "FunctionName" functions are public functions, accessible to the user